Apply for funding to build a secondary or backyard suite on your property: Secondary and Backyard Suite Incentive Program

 Ineligible costs include:

-- labour by the homeowner, occupant of the home or immediate family members that will live in the secondary or backyard suite
+- labour performed by the homeowner, occupant of the home or future tenant

 Eligibility

-You can apply for the loan if you:
+You can apply for the loan if:

 If you received a loan through the Down Payment Assistance Program, you can apply to the Secondary and Backyard Suite Incentive Program after you own and live in your home for 1 year (12 months in a row).
 You also need to meet all other eligibility criteria for the Secondary and Backyard Suite Incentive Program.